Rituximab (By injection)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease (including hepatitis B), chest pain (angina), heart disease, heart rhythm problems, or lung problems.
-Also tell your doctor if you have a weak immune system or any type of infection.
+- Tell your doctor if you have kidney disease, liver disease (including hepatitis B), chest pain (angina), heart disease, lung problems, immune system problems (including hypogammaglobulinemia), any type of infection, or a history of chest pain (angina) or heart rhythm problems.

 - Tell your doctor if you have had a reaction to murine (mice or rat) proteins.
 Murine proteins are also used in other medicines.